What is the $500 Amazon Gift Card! scam?

-It is worthwhile to mention that quite often pages like this one get opened by browsers automatically when they have some potentially unwanted application (PUA) installed on them.
+Note that these sites are usually opened by browsers automatically when they have potentially unwanted applications (PUAs) installed on them.

-Examples of ads that PUAs generate are banners, surveys, pop-up ads, coupons.
-Examples of details that PUAs collect are IP addresses, entered search queries, geolocations, addresses of visited websites.
-Although, in some cases PUAs could be designed to gather sensitive, personal details.
+As mentioned, untrusted pages are often promoted by PUAs, however, these apps can also generate advertisements and collect data.
+Examples of ads that PUAs generate are banners, surveys, pop-up, and coupons.
+Examples of details that PUAs collect are IP addresses, entered search queries, geolocations, and addresses of visited websites.
+In some cases, PUAs record sensitive, personal details.

 |Name||0 Amazon Gift Card! pop-up|